Oscar-nominated 'Godfather' actor James Caan dies at 82 | Entertainment

 Oscar-nominated 'Godfather' actor James Caan dies at 82

-Actor James Caan, who starred as gangster Sonny Corleone in epic mafia film "The Godfather," died on Wednesday evening at age 82, his family said in a statement on Thursday.
+American actor James Caan, who starred as gangster Sonny Corleone in epic mafia film "The Godfather," has died at age 82, his family said in a statement on Thursday.
 The statement, posted on Caan's official Twitter account, said the actor died Wednesday evening.
 No cause of death or location were provided.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)